ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = _WinAPI_GetPixel($hDC, 200, 200)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
-`WinAPIGdi.au3` script is included in the example.
-It provides `_WinAPI_GetDC` and `_WinAPI_GetPixel` wrappers to the corresponding WinAPI functions.
-You will see a message box with the correct color code after launching the script.
-Now result of the script execution is not depend of the windows overlapping and our goal is achieved.
+This script starts by the `include` keyword, which appends the `WinAPIGdi.au3` file.
+This file provides `_WinAPI_GetDC` and `_WinAPI_GetPixel` wrappers to the corresponding WinAPI functions.
+If you launch the script, you get the message box with the correct code of pixel's color.
+This means that result of `GetPixel.au3` script does not depend on windows overlapping.

-But the script will not work properly when you minimize a Paint window.
-Same result equals to the white color are returned if you minimize the window.
-It seems correctly at first look.
-But try to change a color of canvas in the Paint window to a red for example.
-If the window is in a normal mode (not minimized), the script returns a correct red color.
-If the window is minimized, the script returns the white color.
-It happens because a minimized window has a zero sized client area.
-Therefore, the bitmap that is selected in the minimized window DC does not contain any information about a client area.
-The client area lacks in this case.
+There is still one issue with the `GetPixel.au3` script.
+If you minimize window of Paint application, this script returns white pixel's color.
+You can change a color of Paint window's canvas to red and test this behavior of the script.
+At the same time, the `GetPixel.au3` script returns red color of a pixel correctly in case Paint's window is in a normal mode (not minimized).
+Reason of this issue is the minimized windows do not have a client area.
+Size of the client area of this kind of windows is zeroed.
+Therefore, a bitmap, which is selected in the DC of minimized window, is empty.

-This is a [`GetClientRect.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetClientRect.au3) script that measures a size of a window's client area:
+This is a [`GetClientRect.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetClientRect.au3) script.
+This script measures a size of window's client area:
 ```AutoIt
 #include <WinAPI.au3>